codio/knowledge/source/common/develop/ide/tools/desktopapp.rst

 Desktop App
 ===========

+`Click here <https://www.codio.com/download>`_ to go to the download page and install to your local machine

 .. raw:: html

    <iframe src="https://player.vimeo.com/video/273506364" width="640" height="436" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 The desktop app is to allow a local code workspace to synchronize with a Codio box.